Why problem-solving is important

 2. Clarify what you each want

 Be clear about what’s important to each of you.
-Ask questions to clarify your positions.
+Asking questions can help you clarify things.
 For example:

 - Why is that so important?